 Technical data: Firefox sends data about your Firefox version and language; device operating system and hardware configuration; memory, basic information about crashes and errors; outcome of automated processes like updates, safebrowsing, and activation to us.
 When Firefox sends data to us, your IP address is temporarily collected as part of our server logs.

 Read the telemetry documentation for Desktop, Android, or iOS or learn how to opt-out of this data collection.

-Firefox displays content, such as “Snippets” (messages from Mozilla), Top Sites (websites suggested by Mozilla for first-time Firefox users) and Pocket Recommendations.
+Firefox displays content, such as “Snippets” (messages from Mozilla), Add-on Recommendations, Top Sites (websites suggested by Mozilla for first-time Firefox users), and Pocket Recommendations.

 Location data: Firefox uses your IP address to suggest relevant content based on your country and state.

 Technical & Interaction data: Firefox sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with Firefox’s suggested content.
 This includes the number of times suggested content is displayed or clicked.